 Anyone who embarks on a study of church history and starts at the beginning will soon run in to a pile of church leaders known as the Church Fathers.
-They’re often divided into the Ante-Nicean and Post-Nicean Fathers; meaning the church leaders who lived before the First great Ecumenical Church Council of Nicea in AD 315, and those who lived during & after it.
+They’re often divided into the Ante-Nicean and Post-Nicean Fathers; meaning the church leaders who lived ante–before the First great Ecumenical Church Council of Nicea in AD 315, and those who lived during & after it.; thus the prefix – post.

 The Fathers can further be broken up into 3 groups, based on the primary focus of their writings.
 Those 3 groups are the Apostolic Fathers, the Apologists and the Theologians.

-While there is some overlap timewise, we can say that generally the period of the Apostolic Fathers was from the end of the 1st to mid-2nd C. As we saw in a previous episode, the Apostolic Fathers weren’t Apostles; they were their followers & students & had a close relationship with them.
+While there’s some overlap time-wise, we can say that generally the period of the Apostolic Fathers was from the end of the 1st to mid-2nd C. As we saw in a previous episode, the Apostolic Fathers weren’t Apostles; they were followers & students of the Apostles & had a close relationship with them.

 Then from the mid-2nd C thru the end of the 3rd is the time of the Apologists.
 They’re called this because their work focused on defending the Faith against attacks both from without & within.